This post was updated May 17, 2020

 Time Management Training Isn’t the Solution

 Traditional time management training is built on a solid foundation of concepts and strategies that people have been practicing for decades.
-And while time management theory still contains some very useful elements–making lists, setting goals, and prioritizing tasks–there are three fundamental challenges that keep time management training from being effective in the long run for today’s knowledge workers.
+And while the theory still contains some very useful elements–making lists, setting goals, and prioritizing tasks–there are three fundamental challenges that keep time management training from being effective in the long run for today’s knowledge workers.

 1. The Concept of “Time Management” is Misleading